mochajs/mocha/docs/index.md

 ### `--pass-on-failing-test-suite`

-If set on true, Mocha returns zero code even if there are failed tests during run.
+If set to `true`, Mocha returns exit code `0` even if there are failed tests during run.

 ### `--fail-zero`